Enhanced six operations and base change theorem for higher Artin stacks: Introduction

-To state our results for constructible sheaves, we work over an $\sf{L}$-coprime base scheme $\sS$ that is either quasi-excellent finite-dimensional or regular of dimension $\leq1$.
-We consider only Artin stacks $\cX$ that are locally of finite type over $\sS$.
-Let $\Lambda$ be a Noetherian $\sf{L}$-torsion ring.
-Recall that an $(\cX_{\liset},\Lambda)$-module is \emph{constructible} if it is Cartesian and its pullback to every scheme, finite type over $\sS$, is constructible in the usual sense.
-Let $\rD_{\cons}(\cX_{\liset},\Lambda)$ be the full subcategory of $\rD(\cX_{\liset},\Lambda)$ spanned by complexes whose cohomology sheaves are constructible.
-Let $\rD_{\cons}^{(+)}(\cX_{\liset},\Lambda)$ (resp.\ $\rD_{\cons}^{(-)}(\cX_{\liset},\Lambda)$) be the full subcategory of $\rD_{\cons}(\cX_{\liset},\Lambda)$ spanned by complexes whose cohomology sheaves are locally bounded below (resp.\ above).
-The six operations mentioned previously restrict to the following refined ones as in \Sec \ref{5ss:constructible} (see Lemma \ref{5le:constr} and Proposition \ref{5pr:constr} for precise statements):
+To state our results for constructible sheaves, we work over a $\Box$-coprime base scheme $\dS$ that is either quasi-excellent finite-dimensional or regular of dimension $\leq1$.
+We consider only Artin stacks $\cX$ that are locally of finite type over $\dS$.
+Let $\Lambda$ be a Noetherian $\Box$-torsion ring.
+We let $\rD_\cons(\cX,\Lambda)\subseteq \rD(\cX,\Lambda)$ denote the full subcategories spanned by those objects whose pullback to every scheme $X$, of finite type over $\dS$, has constructible cohomology sheaves in the usual sense.
+Let $\rD_\cons^{(+)}(\cX,\Lambda)$ (resp.\ $\rD_\cons^{(-)}(\cX,\Lambda)$) be the full subcategory of $\rD_\cons(\cX,\Lambda)$ spanned by complexes whose cohomology sheaves are locally bounded from below (resp.\ from above).
+We show in \Sec\ref{b6ss:constructible} that the six operations mentioned previously restrict to the following ones (see Proposition \ref{b6pr:constructible} and Proposition \ref{b6pr:constructible2} for precise statements):